★ Stock Trading Guides ★

 Fraud Allegations

-Exchanges can also delist stocks if there are allegations of fraud or other illegal activities at a company.
+Exchanges can also delist stocks if a company is accused of fraud or other illegal activities.
 The NASDAQ delisted Luckin Coffee in 2020 because of allegations of fake sales figures.

 What Happens If a Stock is Forcibly Delisted?

 If a stock does not meet listing qualifications, exchange management will give the company time to meet the requirements, usually 80 to 180 days.
-The exchange will remove the stock at the end of that period if requirements are unmet.
+If requirements are unmet, the exchange will remove the stock at the end of that period.

 You can buy, trade, and sell delisted stocks.
 However, you cannot trade delisted stocks through most brokerages and trading platforms.
 Most brokerages and platforms will not trade delisted stocks because they consider such shares high risks.

-Instead, you must trade delisted stock through the penny or the over-the-counter stock market.
-In the United States, the penny stock market comprises the Over-the-Counter-Bulletin Board (OTCBB) and the Pink Sheets.
+Instead, you must trade delisted stock through the penny or over-the-counter stock market.
+In the United States, the penny stock market comprises the Over-the-Counter Bulletin Board (OTCBB) and the Pink Sheets.

 The OTCBB is an electronic trading service for unlisted stocks offered by the Financial Industry Regulatory Authority (FINRA).
-The only requirement for OTCBB trading is that the company be current in its financial statements.
+The only requirement for OTCBB trading is that the company’s financial statements be current.

-The Pink Sheets is a quotation service for penny stocks.
-Most investors consider Pink Sheets too risky because it lists stocks not registered with the Securities and Exchange Commission (SEC).
+Pink Sheets is a quotation service for penny stocks.
+Most investors consider It too risky because it lists stocks not registered with the Securities and Exchange Commission (SEC).

 Beat The Market, Avoid Crashes & Lower Your Risks